-- Design Review: For commercial locations within the Design Review or Downtown Design Review Overlay zones, a Zoning Certificate or Design Review application will need to be submitted.
+- Design Review: For commercial locations, a Zoning Certificate or Design Review application will need to be submitted.

 Upon approval, the completed mural design must be documented by the Department of Arts & History, with the opportunity to be included in the Mural Registration Program.

 The application and permitting process for Artist Designed Murals is a two phase process.

 During Phase One, applicants will submit completed applications which will identify the location and any corresponding equipment (i.e. panel brackets, lighting fixtures, etc.) of the mural.
 This portion of the application will be submitted to Planning and Development Services.
 The mural design is not yet needed.
 For commercial locations a Zoning Certificate or Design Review application will need to be submitted.
 For commercial locations within the Historic District a Commercial Certificate of Appropriateness application will need to be submitted.
 If you have questions about which application is correct for your project, please contact a Planning and Development Services staff member.

 Applications that meet the mural standards will be reviewed administratively and receive approval with any relevant conditions.
 Larger or more complex mural requests that Staff cannot approve based on the aforementioned guidelines will be reviewed by the Design Review Commission or Historic Preservation Commission through the public hearing process.
 Once approved, the applicant will move on to complete Phase Two.

 If the applicant would like to submit an application for multiple contiguous locations or locations under the same purview, the project may be able to be submitted under one application.
 Depending on the scale of the proposals, Planning Staff may still require separate applications.